shirleyromero/Calculadora-en-Android-/README.md

 # Calculadora-en-Android-
-Thiis project is an application to simulate a calculator
+This project is an application to simulate a calculator.

+Authors:
+- Flores Choquehuanca, Andrea Rubi
+- Romero Solano, Shirley Amparo